heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 In this case you would set `io.sapl.server-lt.key` to `IV73cRiudj` and `io.sapl.server-lt.secret` to `$argon2id$v=19$m=16384,t=2,p=1$0shkuN10K05DsOPQVgm/Sw$FrWeTPKCfqkUcJ6u0DNKkaKDqkIZC7NefwzW5XYkoRA`.

 Also take note of the plain text of the secret as it will not be stored.
-Also make sure that the output of this tool is not visible in any logs and you properly clear your screen.
+Also make sure that the output of this tool is not visible in any logs, and you properly clear your screen.

 #### API Keys

 In SAPL Server LT, API keys are a way of managing more than one client application with individual secrets.

-Each clients is assigned to an individual API key and can authenticate by providing the following HTTP header: `API_KEY: <API KEY>`.
+Each client is assigned to an individual API key and can authenticate by providing the following HTTP header: `API_KEY: <API KEY>`.
 For example: `API_KEY: phsNZdvQAFX9P2jgGzq9TrzUecQhsnHc`.

 **Use Case:** Managing multiple clients with high traffic and low latency requirements.